 The course of study also includes methodological aspects of designing media informatics systems from the perspectives of software engineering, usability, media design, and business requirements.

-The standard period of study is four semesters (two years).
-Per semester about 30 credits have to be achieved in lectures from different areas, seminars, labs, and the Master's thesis in the 4th semester, which can be done within the framework of an industry internship.
+The standard period of study is four semesters.
+Per semester about 30 credits have to be achieved in lectures from different areas, seminars, labs, and the Master's thesis in the 4th semester.

-Additional courses are offered in the summer and winter breaks enabling students to finish earlier.
-Most courses take place in the beautiful B-IT building next to the former office of the German Chancellor on the banks of the River Rhine in Bonn.
+Most courses take place in the new B-IT building in Bonn.
 All subjects are offered as modules that can be combined flexibly and which are fully integrated into the ECTS.

 The program is offered by RWTH Aachen University and the University of Bonn in collaboration with the Fraunhofer institutes in St. Augustin within the Bonn-Aachen International Center for Information Technology (B-IT) and is distinguished by its international orientation, its focus on IT competence, and its high level of integration of research and teaching.

 A candidate should have a recognized first degree (Bachelor of Science or Engineering) in Computer Science, Computer Engineering, Informatics, or other closely related discipline, awarded by an internationally recognized university-level institution.
-Candidates should have also performed above average in their undergraduate studies.
+Detailed information is available on the course of study website.